ACTE Announces Nevada Associate Professor and Program Coordinator at the University of Nevada as National Award Finalist

 mzarcone@acteonline.org

-ACTE Announces Michigan Teacher as National Award Finalist
+ACTE Announces Arkansas Teaching Assistant Professor as National Award Finalist

-ALEXANDRIA, VA—Today, the Association for Career and Technical Education (ACTE) announced Brielle Haupt, Health Occupations CTE Teacher at Brighton Area High School in Brighton, MI, as the 2025 ACTE Region I New Teacher of the Year.
-This award recognizes the finest career and technical education (CTE) teachers at the middle/secondary school level who have demonstrated innovation in the classroom, commitment to their students and dedication to the improvement of CTE in their institutions and communities.
+ALEXANDRIA, VA—The Association for Career and Technical Education (ACTE) announced Sheri Deaton, Teaching Assistant Professor at University of Arkansas, in Fayetteville, AR as the 2026 ACTE Region IV Postsecondary Professional of the Year.
+This award recognizes the finest career and technical education (CTE) educators at the postsecondary school level who have demonstrated innovation in the classroom, commitment to their students and dedication to the improvement of CTE in their institutions and communities.

-Haupt is one of five finalists for the 2025 national title.
+Deaton is one of five finalists for the 2026 national title.
 The national winner will be announced at the ACTE Awards Gala, an award presentation recognizing the best CTE educators in the country.
-The event will take place on December 4, 2024 at 7:00 p.m.
-The Awards Gala is sponsored by Express Employment Professionals, Goodheart-Willcox, The Army, and Stratasys.
+The event will take place on December 9, 2025, at 7:00 p.m.
+The Awards Gala is sponsored by Goodheart-Willcox, The Army, and Stratasys.
 For more information about the ACTE Excellence Awards, visit our webpage.

 ###